atar-axis/xpadneo/docs/README.md

 On **Raspbian**, it is
 `sudo apt-get install dkms raspberrypi-kernel-headers`
 On **Arch** and similar distros (like Antergos), try
-`sudo pacman -S dkms linux-headers`
+`sudo pacman -S dkms linux-headers bluez bluez-utils`

 ### Installation
 * Download the Repository to your local machine